 Applying the same argument to the other two solutions, we get the same AVC.
 In fact, the bounds for the multiplicities are much smaller for these two solutions, and four or three digits are sufficient for deriving the AVC.

-Next we derive tiling from the AVC.
-Adopting the notations in \cite{wy1,wy2}, we denote by $P_i$ the $i$-th tile, and indicate the tile as circled $i$.
-We also denote by $\theta_i$ the angle $\theta$ in $P_i$, and denote by $V_{\theta,i}$ the vertex where the angle $\theta_i$ is located.
-The notations are unambiguous because the five angles in the pentagon are distinct.
+Next we derive tilings from the AVC.
+We used the notation adopted in \cite{wy1,wy2}.
+We denote by $T_i$ the $i$-th tile, and indicate the tile as circled $i$.
+We also denote by $\theta_i$ the angle $\theta$ in $T_i$.
+The notations are unambiguous because the five angles have distinct values.